 - a.
 To obtain a master's degree, a student must complete the degree requirements within a period of five years from matriculation. - b.
-Students may usually enter the master's program in the summer or fall semesters only.
-The appropriate Program Director shall have the discretion to allow students to enter the master's program in the spring semester. - c.
-Online learning students may enter the master's program in any term offered throughout the academic year.
+Students may enter the master's program in the spring, summer or fall semesters only.
+The appropriate Dean or the Dean's Designee shall have the discretion to require students to enroll in a specific master's course upon entry.